Diet may significantly impact the risk and treatment of the most prevalent health issues for women:

 Other nutritional research related to health issues for women:

 Women at high risk for heart disease who eat peanut butter every day may have a lower risk of suffering from a heart attack as women who do not eat peanut butter.
 Dried apples have been found to result in an LDL cholesterol drop in postmenopausal women.
-A plant-based diet has also been associated with a lower diabetes rate in women.
+A plant-based diet may be associated with a lower diabetes rate in women.
 Mint tea has been found to lower testosterone in women with polycystic ovarian syndrome.
 For overall health, women should drink four to seven cups of water a day.

-Topic summary contributed by Katie.
+Topic summary contributed by Linda.